Intro to Computer Science

 In order to make this command work, you'll need to provide username and server information as part of the command.

-To securely copy a file from the Desktop of my local computer to my Documents directory on the server I'd use this:
+To securely copy a file from the introcs folder located on the Desktop of my laptop computer to my forInstructor directory in my home directory on the server for this course:

 1.5.
 Programming Basics